All the Way (BigXthaPlug song)

 "All the Way" is a song by American rapper BigXthaPlug featuring American country singer Bailey Zimmerman.
 It was released on April 4, 2025, through UnitedMasters, as the lead single from BigXthaPlug's third studio album I Hope You're Happy (2025).
 The song was produced by BandPlay and Charley Cooks.
+It is featured on the soundtrack for MLB The Show 26.

 Background

 On February 14, 2025, BigXthaPlug shared a first snippet of the song through his Instagram which was reported to be his first country-leaning single release.
 The song was confirmed to be part of an upcoming country EP.
 Zimmerman announced the release date for the song on March 25.

 In an interview with Complex, the singer revealed that he was not involved in writing the song but was approached by BigXthaPlug through text messages with a demo version, asking to get him on it.
 Zimmerman "immediately" agreed and got into the studio to record his vocal take, admitting that it took some time to "get [the song] perfect".